jessicaslaven/data-visualization-project/README.md

 For this project, I used the ggplot2 package in RStudio to visualize the athletes_1 dataset in various ways.

-This is a beginner level data visualization that produces the following visuals:
+This is a beginner level data visualization project that produces the following visuals:
  -scatterplot
 -vertical bar chart
 -boxplot